Celebrations break out as Punjab, Haryana farmers head home after 'victory' of their protests | Headlines

 Many farmers from Punjab have expressed their gratitude to the people of Haryana for extending support to them during the stir.

-Notably, Shambhu inter-state border on the national highway was the place where the Haryana police last year on November 26 had used water cannons and tear gas to prevent farmers from heading towards the national capital.
+Notably, Shambhu inter-state border on the national highway was the place where the Haryana police had on November 26 last used water cannons and tear gas to prevent farmers from heading towards the national capital.

-Meanwhile, two farmers from Punjab returning to their homes in Muktsar district on Saturday from the Tikri border were killed while another one was injured when the tractor trolley they were travelling in was hit by a truck from behind in Haryana's Hisar district, police said.
+Meanwhile, two farmers from Punjab returning to their homes in Muktsar district from the Tikri border were killed, while another one was injured when the tractor trolley they were traveling in was hit by a truck from behind in Haryana's Hisar district, police said.

-The Haryana Police had made arrangements to ensure hassle-free movement of traffic on national highways in the state.

-A Haryana Police spokesperson on Friday had said the district Superintendents of Police have been instructed to ensure appropriate traffic, security, and law and order arrangements to ensure smooth flow of traffic in all districts between Delhi and Ambala, and Bahadurgarh and Hisar/Jind.

-The Samyukta Kisan Morcha (SKM), an umbrella body of 40 farmers' unions, on Thursday had decided to suspend the over a year-long farmers' movement against the three contentious farm laws and announced that farmers would go back home on December 11 from the protest sites on Delhi's borders.
+The Samyukta Kisan Morcha (SKM), an umbrella body of 40 farmers' unions, had on Thursday decided to suspend the movement against the contentious farm laws and announced that farmers would go back home on December 11 from the protest sites on Delhi's borders.

-Farmers, mainly from Punjab, Haryana and Uttar Pradesh, started protesting at Delhi border points on November 26 last year against the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020, Farmers' (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act, 2020 and the Essential Commodities (Amendment) Act, 2020.
-The laws were recently repealed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)